 He also suggests researching whether the PaaS platform supports DevOps teams with features that enhance collaboration among the developers and other users, standardized workflows that streamline the application deployment process, and deployment from source code, binary and container images.

 MSPs also need to ensure that the PaaS solution they provide for their clients is secure.
-Balakrishnan says to research whether the offering has proven itself as a secure model.
+Balakrishnan says to research whether the offering has proven itself in this area.
 “Has this security remained intact through several released versions of the platform?” he asks.

 You’ll also want to drill down deeper, finding the answers to questions such as:

 - Does the platform support a secure, enterprise-grade operating system for nodes?
-Does the vendor ensure that the necessary operating system security is enforced with stricter limits on permissions and other access controls?
+Does the vendor enforce the necessary operating system security with stricter limits on permissions and other access controls?

 - Does the platform integrate with authentication systems like LDAP, OpenID and other OAuth-based systems?
 Does it allow complete access control based on an organization’s policies?